Our Deities

 Nathyaraani Gandharva Kanye

 The most revered seva of the temple, Nrthya Seva is connected to this deity.
-The history of the temple says there existed a dancer who sought blessings of Adishakti by offering dance and arts of various form.
+The history of the temple says there existed a dancer who sought blessings of Adishakti by offering dance and arts of various forms.
 People who have had blockages and have seen no success in the field of art and dance have seen quick and great success in their respective field after worshipping Gandharva Kanye and Devi Adishakti.

 Kubera Chitralekha Sahita Mahalaxmi

 Kubera–Chitralekhā Sahita Mahālakṣmī Sannidhānam signifies the divine presence of Goddess Mahālakṣmī, seated with Kubera, the lord of wealth, and Chitralekhā, symbolizing disciplined accounting and righteous management of prosperity.
 This sacred combination represents abundance governed by dharma, where wealth flows with balance, responsibility, and purity.
 This sannidhānam is one of its kind in India, making the temple uniquely significant.
 A special Amāvasyā evening Prasanna Pūjā is offered here, invoking the compassionate and easily-pleased aspect of Mahālakṣmī to bless devotees with sustainable prosperity, financial clarity, protection of resources, and inner peace.
-The shrine reminds seekers that true wealth is not mere accumulation, but rightly earned, wisely managed, and divinely guided abundance bestowed by the grace of Mahālakṣmī.

 Festivals: